dongyuwei/hallelujahIM/README-En.md

 6. Fuzzy phonetic match is another feature.
 For example, you can input `cerrage` or `kerrage` to get `courage`, and `aosome` or `ausome` to get `awesome`.
 7. You can switch to the default English input mode (the normal, quiet, or silent mode) by pressing the **right shift** key.
 Pressing shift again will switch back to the auto-suggestion mode.
 8. **Pinyin to Chinese**: Press the right `Command` key to switch to Pinyin input mode.
 Type Chinese pinyin and get Chinese hanzi candidates; `space` or a digit key commits the highlighted candidate, `Enter` commits it without a trailing space.
 Press right `Command` again to switch back to intelligent English input mode.
 With "Mixed Chinese/English input" enabled, no mode switching is needed: both English and Chinese candidates are shown per page (up to 5 rows per language block, the rest of the page filled by the other), and the blocks are ordered dynamically by the last committed content (Chinese text or Chinese punctuation puts the Chinese block on top, English text or punctuation puts English on top); punctuation also follows the language: after an English commit half-width punctuation passes through as-is, after a Chinese commit it becomes full-width.
+9. **Custom candidate panel (vertical + grid)**: the candidate panel is drawn by the input method itself (`CandidatePanel` + `CandidatePanelState`): the default vertical candidate list, switchable to a 5-column grid layout in Preferences.
+The grid layout follows SwiftType's Grid Panel design: arrow-key navigation, the first `↓` expands the grid, afterwards all four arrows navigate (another `↑` at the first row collapses it), `←`/`→` cycle within the active row, and space/Enter/digit keys commit the highlighted candidate.

 # download and install